botpress/solutions/custom solutions/Create Dynamic Choices/Basic/README.md

 ### Create an Action

-The easiest way to create a dynamic single-choice is to use custom action.
+The easiest way to create a dynamic single-choice is to use a custom action.

 ![Image1](Images/image1.png)